1. Home

-Content or Function?
+Content or Function Word?

 First, you need to be able to immediately distinguish between content and function words.
 Write down 'C' for content and 'F' for function.
-When you have finished click on the arrow to see if you have answered correctly.

 Example: magazine (C) as (F) many (F)